-Every woman’s labor and delivery process is unique, and although not everyone will lose her mucous plug, a majority of women do and it can be a sign of impending labor!
+Every woman’s labor and delivery process is unique.
+Although not everyone will lose their mucous plug, most women do, which can be a sign of impending labor!
 Here are all the details you need to know about mucous plugs.

 First of all, what is a mucous plug?

-During the majority of pregnancy, your cervix should remain closed, or not dilated.
+During the majority of pregnancy, your cervix should remain closed or not dilated.
 But even when it is closed, there is a small opening through the cervix.
 The mucous plug is a buildup of mucous in the cervical canal.
-This build-up of mucous is one mechanism your body uses to protect your baby from the outside world.
+This mucous buildup is one mechanism your body uses to protect your baby from the outside world.
 When the mucous plug falls out, this is a sign that your cervix is starting to soften and/or dilate.
 It doesn’t mean you will go into labor immediately.
-But it is a good sign that your body is preparing for birth.
+But it is a good sign that your body is preparing for birth.1

 Its appearance can vary from a thick and hard glob of mucous to a more slimy and sticky glob.
 Sometimes it may have blood streaks in it as well.
 Blood streaks are okay, especially if you have recently had sex or had your cervix checked.
 But bleeding like a period is always something you should alert your provider of.

 I’m having a lot of “mucous discharge.”
 Is that my mucous plug?

 Throughout pregnancy, and especially as the end nears, most women notice a sharp increase in the amount of vaginal discharge they have.
 This is very normal.
 As long as you aren’t having other symptoms, such as itching or an odor, it usually isn’t anything to worry about.
 Never hesitate to ask your provider about your discharge at visits.
 Sometimes it could even be a bacterial or yeast infection causing your symptoms which can be treated.